 This report presents key findings on physical, mental, and social aspects of aging using data collected from 50,000 Canadians aged 45-85.
 It highlights insights related to: physical and psychological health, loneliness and social isolation, caregiving and care receiving, transportation and mobility, work and retirement, physical function, disability and falls, lesbian, gay and bisexual aging, and lifestyle and behaviour, among others.
 210 pages.
 Last reviewed May 2018.

 This study systematically reviewed the definitions, methodological approaches and determinant models associated with resilience among caregivers of people with dementia.
 9 pages.
 Last reviewed May 2018.

 The goal of this article was to look at Alzheimer’s disease through the lens of a socioecological resilience-thinking framework to help expand perceptions of prevention and treatment.
 9 pages.
 Last reviewed May 2018.

-This video features Drs' Jacklin and Blind's presentation outlining the development of six culturally relevant fact sheets on dementia and dementia care to be used by Indigenous family caregivers, health care providers and others to promote dementia awareness and care in Indigenous communities.
-1hour 02min.
-Last reviewed November 2018.
+On Thursday, May 31, 2018Dr.
+Jacklin and Dr. Blind outlined the development of six culturally relevant fact sheets on dementia and dementia care that can be used by Indigenous family caregivers, health care providers, as well as other organizations interested in the promotion of dementia awareness and care in Indigenous communities.
+Watch a recording of the webinar here.